Seventh-day Adventist Church: Media

 Adventists have long been proponents of media-based ministries.
 Traditional Adventist evangelistic efforts consisted of street missions and the distribution of tracts such as The Present Truth, which was published by James White as early as 1849.
 Until J. N. Andrews was sent to Switzerland in 1874, Adventist global efforts consisted entirely of the posting of tracts such as White's to various locations.

-In the last century, these efforts have also made use of emerging media such as radio and television.
+In the last century, these efforts have also made use of media such as radio and television.
 The first of these was H. M. S. Richards' radio show Voice of Prophecy, which was initially broadcast in Los Angeles in 1929.
 Since then, Adventists have been on the forefront of media evangelism; It Is Written, founded by George Vandeman, was the first religious program to air on color television in March 1965 and the first major Christian ministry to utilize satellite uplink technology.
 Amazing Facts was founded in 1965 by Joe Crews in Baltimore as a radio ministry.
 Amazing Facts broadcasts "Bible Answers Live" each Sunday where listeners phone or email Bible questions which are answered live.
 Today the Hope Channel, the official television network of the church which launched in October 2003, operates 8+ international channels broadcasting 24 hours a day on cable, satellite, and the Web.

-Adventist World Radio was founded in 1971 and is the "radio mission arm" of the Seventh-day Adventist Church.
-It utilizes AM, FM, shortwave, satellite, podcasting, and the Internet, broadcasting in 77 major language groups of the world with a potential coverage of 80% of the world's population.
-AWR's headquarters is in Silver Spring, Maryland, with studios throughout the world.
-A large portion of the ministry's income is derived from membership gifts.
+In 1971, Adventist World Radio was founded and rented in Portugal its first shortwave radio station.
+It later constructed its own shortwave radio station on Guam.
+Adventist World Radio covers earth in over 100 languages with shortwave radio, podcasts and 1,700+ AM/FM radio stations.

 SDA evangelists such as Doug Batchelor, Mark Finley and Dwight Nelson have undertaken a number of international satellite-broadcast live evangelistic events, addressing audiences in up to 40 languages simultaneously.

 In 2016, the Church released the film Tell the World.

 Publishing

-The Adventist Church owns and operates many publishing companies around the world.
-Two of the largest are the Pacific Press and Review and Herald publishing associations, both located in the United States.
-The Review and Herald is headquartered in Hagerstown, Maryland.
+The Adventist Church owns and operates 58 publishing companies around the world, in about 136 languages.
+The major number are in the Trans-European Division (TED), and Inter-European Division (EUD).
+In 2014, Review and Herald Publishing Association merged with Pacific Press Publishing Association.
+The Review and Herald board voted 153-to-66 in favor of the merger and the board of Pacific Press voted 42-to-1 in favor of the merger.
+Review and Herald Publishing Association had been in Hagerstown, Maryland, since 1983.
+From 2013 to 2014, Review and Herald Publishing Association lost almost US$2 million.
+Formerly its revenue in 1985 was $45.8 million and dropped to $21.8 million in 2013.
+Pacific Press had also lost much revenue.
+Pacific Press Publishing Association was in Mountain View, California from 1904 to 1983.
+It moved to Nampa, Idaho, to reduce the cost of living for new employees.